Frequently Asked Questions About NJ LLC Law

 What is Minority Membership Oppression?

-Minority Membership Oppression, as defined by NJ law, is action taken by a majority member(s) that frustrates the minority member’s reasonable expectation in the management, participation, or general affairs of the business.
+Minority Membership Oppression, as defined by NJ law, is an action taken by a majority member(s) that frustrates the minority member’s reasonable expectation in the management, participation, or general affairs of the business.

 What is a Provisional Director?